dengyun-git/STEpUp_QC_Paper/README.md

 ---
 <img src="STEPUPlogo.png" width="30%" />

+### About STEpUp_QC_Paper repository
+R scripts in this repository constructed processing and quality control pipeline for proteomic data of Synovial Fluid measured on SOMAscan platform.
+Outputs from the codes in this repository contributed to the paper "Methodological development of molecular endotype discovery from synovial fluid of individuals with knee osteoarthritis: the STEpUP OA Consortium".

-Breif direcotry structure of the codes and input/output data shows as follows
+### Breif direcotry structure of the codes and input/output data shows as follows

 ```